maxwjoe/BingoGenerator/README.md

 A script written for the University of Newcastle Medical Society's Halfway Dinner to provide guest table labels and bingo cards.

 The script reads the guest list, generates each guest a name tag that will be used to mark their table.
 Each tag has a unique set of numbers for a game of Bingo to be played during the night.
+The output of the script is a set of unique PDF's, each containing a guest's table label and bingo numbers.